– Update: 18 september 2022 –

 Prince was my hero.
 A true star, a great musician and a groundbreaking artist.
 But in todays ears, the classic Prince albums from 1978-1989 all sound terribly thin.
 This lasted for 12 albums, and 12 years.
 There were never any Prince remasters released.
 That’s sad.

 And strange.
 Didn’t we notice?
 Why can’t I remember it didn’t sound good?
-How can you have big massive hits, with that thin sound?
-Could it be that the radio rescued it all, with all their expensive equipment?
-On vinyl it sounds better, why?
-Other music from that time sounds great, so what happened here?
-From Graffiti Bridge, the new Prince albums all sound superb.
+With hits this big, how could that be?
+Could it be that radio stations rescued the sound, with their compressors?
+But other music from that same period sounds great, so what happened here?
+From Graffiti Bridge and newer, the Prince albums all sound superb.
 So: who fucked it up?
 Was it Warner, were they incompetent?
 Was the bad sound the reason that Prince broke up with Warner?

 So many questions… But I found one answer.
 Being a digital designer I can dive into new software solutions.
 So what I did, is do some “Audio Mastering” myself.

 Mastering seems to be mostly about Equalizing, some Limiting and just a little Compression.
 For the classic Prince albums, that was all it took.
 Now they sound incredible!
 I can’t share these remasters – there are laws against that.
 But check out the samples below – you won’t believe it!

 UPDATE: Purple Rain has been remastered in 2015, but not very good.
 The old vinyl version still sounds way better.

 Prince remasters: how to Do It Yourself – Mastering Basics

-You only need some audio-software, like iZotope Ozone, which is super-high end stuff, or any software that can do EQ, limiting and compressing.
+You only need audio-software, like iZotope Ozone, which is super-high end stuff, or any software that can do EQ, limiting and compressing.
 There’s even free software like Audacity that can do the trick.